SAMG1207/SAMG1207/README.md

 <br>

-- An enthusiast PHP and Javascript Web Developer.
+- An enthusiast Web Developer.
 - SQL Server user, procedures and functions made using transact SQL
 - Currently working on projects that solve real-life problems.